kavyarangaiah/DevOps-Documents/10-Jenkins-Docker-K8S.md

 kubectl get deployments
 ```

-# Step - 13 : Access Application in Browser #
+# Step-12 : Access Application in Browser #
 - **We should be able to access our application** <br/>
 URL : http://***LB-DNS-Name***/maven-web-app (maven-web-app mentioned in dockerfile tomcat)

 # We are done with our Setup #

-**Step - 13: After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing <br/>**
+**Step-13: After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing <br/>**

 **DELETE ALL INSTANCES, CLUSTERS, NODES, LBs <br/> DISABLE/DELETE AUTOPAY ENABLED IN UPI TOWARDS AWS**